|Academic Profile |

 2) Semiconductor and metal nanocrystals/nanoparticles and their applications in nanoelectronic and photonic devices;

-3) Novel memory devices (nanocrystal Flash memory, RRAMs/CBRAMs, analog memory, WORM, 1T-DRAM, etc.);
+3) Novel memory devices (nanocrystal Flash memory, oxide-based RRAMs/CBRAMs, analog memory, WORM, 1T-DRAM, etc.);

 5) Si photonic devices (Si-based light emitters, on-chip optical interconnects);